minio/minio/browser/README.md

 ## Generating Assets

+> NOTE: if you are not part of MinIO organization please do not run this yourself and submit in a PR.
+Static assets in PRs are allowed only for authorized users.

 ```sh
 npm run release
 ```

-This generates `production` in the current directory.
+This generates `release` in the current directory.

 ## Run MinIO Browser with live reload